Trip & Conditions Reports

 The lack of archival ease of use is balanced out by the lack of friction so there tends to be a lot of briefer but up to date posts at Sierra Nevada Trip Reports & Current Conditions.
 Trip reports will have some beta or route descriptions, but are focused mostly on conditions.

 If you are doing something very popular (or something that shares a pass or two), there are dedicated PCT, JMT & the JMT NoBo Info Hub, Rae Lakes loop, SEKI High Sierra Trail, Whitney, Tahoe Rim Trail etc Facebook groups that should have very good information on those specific areas.
 Many often have yearly groups as well, which are probably more informative and less navel-gazey nostalgia.
-There's a few general Sierra Nevada groups that will have trip reports, but there tends to be a lot of noise to signal.
+There's a few general Sierra Nevada groups that will have trip or conditions reports, but there tends to be a lot of noise to signal.
 Eastern Sierra Hiking & Backpacking is one of the more informative ones.

 Backcountry rangers file reports of trails they've been on and also get beta from hikers that have reported back after a trip.
 Calling a wilderness center and getting beta can be very useful.
 Yosemite updates their Wilderness Conditions page with information gathered from backcountry rangers on a somewhat regular basis.
 SEKI has a similar Trail Conditions page.